KasaFidie-Technologies/handsTalk/SignGPT/README.md

 [https://drive.google.com/file/d/12NCj1gQI6q7Gu56RuQ1pHcAuvn0Metdr/view?usp=sharing]

-## Bigger Vision
+## Our Vision

-This app in the future should be able to improve all signer's communication with AI tools and in all sectors.
+This app in the future should be able to improve all signer's communication with AI tools and all other engagements.